Brian Clough: Nottingham Forest

 Together Clough and Taylor took Forest to new heights.
 The first trophy of the Clough and Taylor reign was the 1976–77 Anglo-Scottish Cup.
 Forest defeated Orient 5–1 on aggregate in the two-legged final played in December 1976.
 Clough valued winning a derided trophy as the club's first silverware since 1959.
 He said, "Those who said it was a nothing trophy were absolutely crackers.
 We'd won something, and it made all the difference."

 On 7 May, Alan Moore's own goal meant Forest in their last league game of the season defeated Millwall 1–0 at the City Ground.
 This kept Forest in the third promotion spot in the league table and dependent on Bolton Wanderers dropping points in three games in hand in the fight for third place.
 On 14 May Kenny Hibbitt's goal from his rehearsed free kick routine with Willie Carr gave Wolves a 1–0 win at Bolton.
 Bolton's defeat reached the Forest team mid-air en route to an end of 1976–77 season break in Mallorca.
 Forest's third place promotion from the Second Division was the fifth-lowest points tally of any promoted team in history, 52 (two points for a win in England until 1981).

+Taylor secretly followed Kenny Burns and concluded Burns' reputation as a hard drinker and gambler was exaggerated.
+Taylor sanctioned his £150,000 July signing.
+Burns became FWA Footballer of the Year in 1977–78 after being moved from centre-forward to centre-back.
+On 20 August 1977, Forest started their return to the top league campaign with a 3–1 win at Everton.
+Following the game there was a knock on the dressing room door, as recalled by John McGovern:

+"That dressing room was usually sacrosanct.
+Clough wouldn't even let in the chairman, but when he swung open the door his face changed.
+'Come in,' he said, 'delighted to see you.'
+We couldn't see who it was at first, but he said it like it must be the pope or the prime minister.
+'Bill, I’m just giving them a rollicking, telling them how poor they were, but I think you should do it.’
+And it was Bill Shankly.
+Clough sat down with the rest of us and suddenly it was Shankly, this legend of the game, giving the team-talk for the next 15 minutes, with his hands in his pockets, in the classic gunslinger pose."